CalimeRon/CalimeRon/README.md

-# Ron, a software Engineer who still believes there's such a thing as a "Full Stack Developer" 👋
+# Ron, a software Engineer you can trust 🤝

 I'm a former business-developer who reconverted into a passionate full stack developer.